-LIPA's Board adopted Financing Orders authorizing the issuance of Restructuring Bonds by the UDSA to allow LIPA to retire a portion of its outstanding indebtedness and to provide savings to LIPA's customers as measured on a net present value basis.
+LIPA's Board adopted Financing Orders authorizing the issuance of Restructuring Bonds by the UDSA to allow LIPA and UDSA to retire a portion of its outstanding indebtedness and to fund transmission and distribution resiliency investments.
 The Restructuring Bonds are not obligations of LIPA.
-There were no additional UDSA bond transactions completed in 2021 and 2020.